 “Find out what her connection is to those upstarts.
 It is your job to bring me solutions, Canelo.
 If you cannot do that, I may start to regret our arrangement.”

 He chuckled.
 “You’ll have your assignment change next term if you can provide results.
 And a recommendation from me to any Master who’s willing to hire you, when the time comes.”

-Munchworth, muttering ungraciously to himself, waited a couple minutes, and then left in a different direction.
+Munchworth waited a couple of minutes and then left in a different direction, muttering ungraciously to himself.

 “That man was a professor, right?
 Who were they talking about?
 I mean, obviously the Raven Queen, but the rest?”
-Damien whispered as they walked between the trees, the dorm building visible in the distance.
+Damien whispered as they walked between the trees, the dorms visible in the distance.
 “Their ‘friends,’ and the ‘upstarts?’
 What meeting?”

 ‘Probably the Morrows and the Stags.
 I’ve no idea about the meeting, but hopefully we can find out by following her again.’
 Sebastien shook her head and said, “I don’t know.
 But that wasn’t just any professor.
 That was Munchworth.
 He teaches Titanic History and Lore, and…”